 \section{Introduction}

-The Kerr metric uniquely describes a stationary, axis-symmetric and asymptotically flat black hole (BH) solution of vacuum Einstein's field equations \cite{Kerr:1963ud}.
-Beside the stationary and axis-symmetry properties, Kerr spacetime is also endowed with an additional feature of reflection symmetry across the equatorial plane.
-Even if the former characteristics are likely to be associated with astrophysical objects with rotation, both asymptotic flatness and equatorial reflection symmetry can be relaxed in order to probe larger domain of compact objects other than BH.
-Various possible distinction between BHs and other exotic compact objects (ECOs) based on tidal deformability \cite{Cardoso:2017cfl, Sennett:2017etc, Maselli:2017cmm, Brustein:2020tpg}, tidal heating \cite{Datta:2019euh, Maselli:2017cmm, Datta:2019epe, Datta:2020gem, Datta:2020rvo}, multipole moments \cite{Krishnendu:2017shb,Datta:2019euh}, {\it echoes} in postmerger \cite{Cardoso:2016rao, Cardoso:2016oxy, Tsang:2019zra,Abedi:2016hgu, Westerweck:2017hus, Cardoso:2019rvt} has been proposed in literature.
-Similarly, distinguishing them on the basis of \ES~can be useful to detect them or rule out as viable astrophysical bodies.
-Not only these studies may provide a fresh outlook to model astrophysical objects, but also assign an observational impact to it.
-In the present article, we aim to elaborate on the equatorial reflection symmetry in a generic spacetime, and outline its possible theoretical and observational implications in depth.
+The Kerr metric uniquely describes a stationary, axis-symmetric, and asymptotically flat black hole (BH) solution of vacuum Einstein's field equations in four dimensions (assuming the regularity on and outside of the horizon) \cite{Kerr:1963ud, Israel:1967wq, Wald:1971iw, Carter:1971zc, Robinson:1975bv}.
+Besides the stationary and axis-symmetry properties, Kerr spacetime is also endowed with an additional feature of reflection symmetry across the equatorial plane.
+Even if the former characteristics are likely to be associated with astrophysical objects with rotation, both asymptotic flatness and equatorial reflection symmetry can be relaxed in order to probe a larger domain of compact objects other than BH.
+Various possible distinctions between BHs and other exotic compact objects based on tidal deformability \cite{Cardoso:2017cfl, Sennett:2017etc, Maselli:2017cmm, Brustein:2020tpg}, tidal heating \cite{Datta:2019euh, Maselli:2017cmm, Datta:2019epe, Datta:2020gem, Datta:2020rvo}, multipole moments \cite{Krishnendu:2017shb,Datta:2019euh}, {\it echoes} in postmerger \cite{Cardoso:2016rao, Cardoso:2016oxy, Tsang:2019zra,Abedi:2016hgu, Westerweck:2017hus, Cardoso:2019rvt} and electromagnetic observations \cite{Titarchuk:2005rr,Bambi:2013sha,Jiang:2014loa,Bambi:2015kza,Bambi:2015kza, Cardoso:2019rvt} have been proposed in the literature.
+Similarly, distinguishing them on the basis of \ES~can be useful to detect them or rule them out as viable astrophysical bodies.
+Not only may these studies provide a fresh outlook to model astrophysical objects, but they also may assign an observational impact to it.
+In the present article, we aim to elaborate on the equatorial reflection symmetry in a generic spacetime and outline its possible theoretical and observational implications in depth.